nahweeezy/Pluck/README.md

 # Pluck · Nahweeezy Squads

-A daily squad-builder game.
-Each round you see a real starting XI from a real match — date, opponent, competition, result — and you pick **one player** to add to your squad.
+a daily squad-builder game. each round you see a real starting XI from a real match and you pick **one player** to add to your squad.
 Round by round you fill an 11 + 7-bench formation and end up with a shareable lineup of legends from across two decades of football history.

 It's a ball-knowledge test in game form.